wazuh/wazuh-documentation/source/installation-guide/all-in-one-deployment/all_in_one.rst

 Next steps
 ----------

-Once the Wazuh-Elastic Stack environment is ready, a Wazuh agent can be installed in every endpoint to be monitored.
+Once the Wazuh environment is ready, a Wazuh agent can be installed in every endpoint to be monitored.
 The Wazuh agent installation guide is available for most operating systems and can be found :ref:`here<installation_agents>`.